Why modern dating is terrible

 Countless scientific studies have shown that having more sexual partners hinders the human ability to pair bond, and increases the risk of infidelity.
 In other words, the more partners you’ve had, the more difficult it is to dedicate to one person.
 It is no wonder why divorce rates are sky-high, especially when a lot of people now see marriage as “settling down” after they had their fun sleeping around.
 And it is no wonder why cultures that discourage promiscuity generally see more stable marriages and families.

-Many people nowadays use the excuse of “finding themselves” or looking for “sexual compatibility” in order to sleep around with many people in their youth.
+Many people nowadays use the excuse of “finding themselves” or looking for “sexual compatibility” to sleep around with many people in their youth.
+It’s just another excuse for fulfilling their fantasies.
 More and more people are getting into polyamorous relationships or “situationships” which are shown to be more damaging to mental health compared to traditional monogamy.

-People in the past or in more conservative cultures often married their first partner at a young age, which often leads to a lifelong marriage (although it may not always be perfect).
+People in the past or more conservative cultures often married their first partner at a young age, which often leads to a lifelong marriage.
+The lack of a “grass is always greener” mentality made people happier.

 Mental health

 With all the peer pressure fueled by social media, along with the enablement of toxic behaviour that leads to addictions (external validation, drama, Internet/social media, substances, dopamine, etc.), mental health is rapidly declining worldwide.
-A lot more people are living with deep traumas that prevent them from entering healthy relationships.
+A lot more people are living with deep traumas and mental health issues that prevent them from entering healthy relationships.

 As people are too lazy to go out and socialize and are too full of themselves, they are becoming increasingly self-isolated, lonely, and disconnected from the real world, gluing themselves to electronics and substances (video games, drugs, porn/camgirls, etc.).
 It’s no wonder why rates of anxiety, depression, ADHD, and ASD are through the roof nowadays.
 Unhealthy behaviours lead to unhealthy humans.
 Duh.